-The following table displays information with respect to the treasury shares we purchased during the three months ended March 31, 2019:
+The following table displays information with respect to the treasury shares we purchased during the three months ended June 30, 2019:

-Period Total number of shares purchased Average price paid per share Total number of shares purchased as part of publicly announced plans or programs Ν Iaximum number (or approximate dollar value) of shares that may yet be purchased under the plans or programs (1)
+Total number of shares purchased Average price paid per share Total number of shares purchased as part of publicly announced plans or programs · · · · · · · · · · · · · · · · · · ·

-Repurchase program (1) \$ - \$ 5,366,000
+Repurchase program (1) \$ 4,560,000

+May 1-31, 2019 26,866 \$ 29.99

-Canadian Plan (2) - \$ - - CDN \$ 2,259,000
+Canadian Plan (2) - \$ - - C\$ 2,259,000

-Employee transactions (3) - \$ - - -
+Employee transactions $^{(3)}$ \$

-Feb 1-28, 2019 43,855 \$ 39.06 - -

-March 1-31, 2019 18,181 \$ 39.96 -

-(1) On July 20, 2012, our Board of Directors authorized management to repurchase up to \$10.0 million of our outstanding common stock on the open market or in privately negotiated transactions.
+- (1) On July 20, 2012, our Board of Directors authorized management to repurchase up to \$10.0 million of our outstanding common stock on the open market or in privately negotiated transactions.
 In July 2016, Westwood's Board of Directors authorized an additional \$5.0 million of repurchases under the share repurchase program.
-The share repurchase program has no expiration date and may be discontinued at any time by the Board of Directors.

-(2) On April 18, 2013, our stockholders approved the Share Award Plan of Westwood Holdings Group, Inc. for Service Provided in Canada to its Subsidiaries (the "Canadian Plan"), which contemplates a trustee purchasing up to \$10.0 million CDN of our outstanding common stock on the open market for the purpose of making share awards to our Canadian employees.
-The Canadian Plan has no expiration date and may be discontinued at any time by the Board of Directors.

-(3) Consists of shares of common stock tendered by an employee at the market close price on the date of vesting in order to satisfy the employee's minimum tax withholding obligations from vested restricted shares.
+The share repurchase program has no expiration date and may be discontinued at any time by the Board of Directors. - (2) On April 18, 2013, our stockholders approved the Share Award Plan of Westwood Holdings Group, Inc. for Service Provided in Canada to its Subsidiaries (the "Canadian Plan"), which contemplates a trustee purchasing up to \$10.0 million CDN of our outstanding common stock on the open market for the purpose of making share awards to our Canadian employees.
+The Canadian Plan has no expiration date and may be discontinued at any time by the Board of Directors. - (3) Consists of shares of common stock tendered by an employee at the market close price on the date of vesting in order to satisfy the employee's minimum tax withholding obligations from vested restricted shares.
 We anticipate having additional shares tendered in subsequent periods for the same purpose.